Women in the Protestant Reformation: Convents and nuns

 It was thus uncommon for nuns to be aggressively evicted from their convents, but it did occur.
-Such events took place in Geneva, were the nun Jeanne de Jussie documented how the nuns of the in the Poor Clares convent in Geneva were forced to leave the city with the introduction of the Reformation; as well as in The Netherlands, when the Reformation took place during the Dutch War of Independence; abbesses Amalberga Vos and Louise Hanssens of Ter Hage Abbey were forced to evacuate the nuns and flee from the abbey, which was vandalized and destroyed by iconoclasts.
+Such events took place in Geneva, where the nun Jeanne de Jussie documented how the nuns of the Poor Clares convent in Geneva were forced to leave the city with the introduction of the Reformation; as well as in The Netherlands, when the Reformation took place during the Dutch War of Independence; abbesses Amalberga Vos and Louise Hanssens of Ter Hage Abbey were forced to evacuate the nuns and flee from the abbey, which was vandalized and destroyed by iconoclasts.

 Martin Luther had not planned to get married, but former nun Katharina von Bora convinced him it would be a good idea to marry her.
 Due to her moderately wealthy background and a household license to brew and sell beer, she was able to support Luther financially.
-Martin Luther himself taught that "the wife should stay at home and look after the affairs of the household as one who has been deprived of the ability of administering those affairs that are outside and concern the state…."
+Martin Luther himself taught that "the wife should stay at home and look after the affairs of the household as one who has been deprived of the ability of administering those affairs that are outside and concern the state..."
 John Calvin agreed that "the woman's place is in the home."

 Some convents (such as Ebstorf Abbey near the town of Uelzen and Bursfelde Abbey in Bursfelde) adopted the Lutheran Christian faith.
 Anna II, Abbess of Quedlinburg renounced her considerable rights as Princess Abbess to introduce the reformation in her territories.

 These protestant convents became known as damenstift.
 Three exclusively female Lutheran orders for women open today are the Communität Casteller Ring, the Daughters of Mary, and the Evangelical Sisterhood of Mary.
 Although Communität Christusbruderschaft Selbitz is mixed, it is almost entirely female.